theochem/horton/doc/user_other_matrix.rst

 Making this change will not change any of the preceeding code, provided that the same methods and attributes are implemented in this module as well.

-Many functions and classes have been implemented into the Matrix package.
+Many functions and classes have been implemented into the ``matrix`` package.
 It may help to read over some of the documented module files in :py:mod:`horton.matrix.dense` and :py:mod:`horton.matrix.cholesky` to see if a desired function has already been implemented.